adinaamzarescu/Mini-LibC/README.md

 * ptr = pointer to the memory block to realloc

 * size = number of bytes to allocate

+The function checks if the pointer is empty n which case it will behave like a normal malloc.

+Then it checks if the size is 0, in which case it will behave like a free.

+If not, it will then search for the pointer in the list of memory blocks.
+When found, if the requested size is smaller than the current size, it will return the pointer because there is enough memory.

+If the requested size is greater then a new pointer is created and memory will be allocated to that pointer.

+Then the contents of the old pointer will be copied to teh new one and the old memory block will be removed from the list.

+The new pmemory block will be added to the list and the old pointer will be freed.

 ### reallocarray